On a refinement of the Birch and Swinnerton-Dyer Conjecture in positive characteristic: Introduction

 Let $A$ be an abelian variety that is defined over a function field $K$ in one variable over a finite field of characteristic $p$.

 In \cite{tate} Artin and Tate formulated a precise conjectural formula for the leading term at $s=1$ of the Hasse-Weil $L$-series attached to $A$.

 This formula constituted a natural `geometric' analogue of the Birch and Swinnerton-Dyer Conjecture for abelian varieties over number fields and was subsequently verified unconditionally by Milne \cite{milne68} in the case that $A$ is constant and by Ulmer \cite{ulmer2002} in certain other special cases.
-Further partial results have been obtained by many other authors and these efforts culminate in the main result of the seminal article of Kato and Trihan \cite{KT} which shows that the conjecture is valid whenever there exists a prime $\ell$ such that the $\ell$-primary component of the Tate-Shafarevic group of $A$ over $K$ is finite.
+Further partial results have been obtained by many other authors and these efforts culminate in the main result of the seminal article of Kato and Trihan \cite{KT} which shows that the conjecture is valid whenever there exists a prime $\ell$ such that the $\ell$-primary component of the Tate-Shafarevich group of $A$ over $K$ is finite.

-In this article we now formulate, and provide strong evidence for, a refined version of this conjecture that also incorporates precise families of integral congruence relations between the leading terms at $s=1$ of the Artin-Hasse-Weil $L$-series that are attached to $A$ and to irreducible complex characters (with open kernel) of the absolute Galois group of $K$.
-This conjecture is a precise analogue for abelian varieties over function fields of the equivariant Tamagawa number conjecture (`ETNC'), including the $p$-primary part, for the motive $h^1(A)(1)$ of abelian varieties $A$ over number fields.
+In this article we now formulate, and provide strong evidence for, a refined version of this conjecture that also incorporates new families of algebraic relations between the (suitably normalised) leading terms at $s=1$ of the Hasse-Weil-Artin $L$-series that are attached to $A$ and to irreducible complex characters (with open kernel) of the absolute Galois group of $K$.
+This conjecture is a natural analogue for abelian varieties over function fields of the equivariant Tamagawa number conjecture (`ETNC'), including the $p$-primary part, for the motive $h^1(A)(1)$ of abelian varieties $A$ over number fields.

 To be a little more precise about our results we now fix a finite Galois extension $L$ of $K$ with group $G$.